 18. Any other term which in view of its importance is an essential part of the contract

-Items 10 to 12 and 15 and 16 may be contained in separate documents such as an employment handbook as long as they are easily accessible, or in a supplemental employment statement.
+For individuals working in Northern Ireland, items 10 to 12 and 15 and 16 may be contained in separate documents, such as an employee handbook, as long as they are easily accessible.
 The rest must be placed within a single statement.

 It is recommended to have in an employment contract a single statement or all of the essential terms, together with any other relevant terms, to enable an employee to access them quickly.

-If there are any changes to the employment statement that you give to any one or more of your employees then you must give them a written statement setting out the details of the change within one month of the change taking effect.
+If there are any changes to the employment statement that you give to any one or more of your employees (or workers in England, Wales and Scotland) then you must give them a written statement setting out the details of the change within one month of the change taking effect.